com-480-data-visualization/datavis-project-2022-slavsquat/Milestone_1.md

 <p align="center">
   <img src="images/immigrants from spain.png"/>
-  Number of immigrants from other parts of Spain to Barcelona
+  Number of immigrants from other parts of Spain that migrated to Barcelona
 </p>

 ## 4. Related work